datengefluester/Critical-Role-NLP/blog_text.md

 dedicated fans of the show.
 Yet, taking everything together, the amount of misspells for all the subtitles is astonishingly low.
-Over 115 episodes and a more than episodes and more than four hundred hours of content the total amount of misspells is only NA.
+Over 115 episodes and a more than episodes and more than four hundred hours of content the total amount of misspells is only 150.
 In summary, the fans have shown a great eye for details when transcribing the episodes.
 Hence, we can confidentially use the subtitles for more analyses.

-    ## Warning: Removed 3 rows containing missing values (position_stack).

 ![](output/markdown_figs/miss_spellings-1.png)

-    ## Warning: Removed 3 rows containing missing values (position_stack).

 The graph above directly compares the miss spellings of the different actors.
 However, a direct comparison may be unfair because not every